Frozen Fruit Cups Recipe

 • Slice the strawberries, if using fresh.
 Dump all the fruit, canned pineapple, and juice concentrates together.
 You can experiment with the juice and fruit flavors to fit the tastes of your snackers.
 Stir everything together until well mixed.
 Cut large fruits into bite-sized pieces.

-• Slowly pour the diet soda into the bowl and gently stir.
+• SLOWLY pour the diet soda into the bowl and gently stir.
 Pour too fast and you'll have a fizzy mess.
 Using a large spoon, divide the fruit mixture into the dixie cups.
 No matter how careful you are, some will spill.
 You'll be happy you have the tray to catch the mess.

 • Carefully place the whole tray in your freezer and let the fruit cups sit.
 If you have a small freezer, you might have to do a smaller batch or use smaller trays and plates to keep the cups upright while they freeze.